sathishkumaran-p/hello-world/README.md

 Hi there,

-This is a learning course which is edided in reamme-edits branch.
+This is a learning course which is edided in readme-edits branch.

 Thanks,
 Sathish